rstuven/node-cachai/README.md

 		                         onPurge: function(k, v) { console.log('removed ' + k); }
 		                        });

+        // You can also generate an item with node style callbacks.
+This prevents double generation, if multiple requests try to fetch the same cache item.
+        // parameters: key - The key to refer to the item.
+        //             generator - The generator called when the cache item doesn't exist.
+The context (this) passed to the generator must be called like callback, with the result, or error.
+        //                         You can also return the data from generator, but not both.
+        //             callback - The callback called when the item was generated.
+Signature: callback(err, data)
+        //             options - See setItem for info cache.getOrGenerateItem('someKey', function() {
+   			var data = generate some data ... if(some error) {
+   				this(error);
+   			} else {
+                //either
+   				this(null, data);
+                //or
+                return data;
+   			}
+   		}, function(err, data) {
+   			//handle the generated data
+   		});

 		// retrieve an item from the cache
 		// takes one parameter, the key to retreive
 		// returns the cached item